A Telco’s guide to 5G: How Telecom players can help their customers adapt

 The demand from customers for more self-service capabilities, as well as the anytime access to more data, will not slow down.
 And it will continue to increase rapidly, meaning the telecom service providers must not just meet but exceed the demand placed upon it.

-One strategy to improve the telecom industry’s network function and capability will be found in 5G’s ability to create Network Slicing.
-With 5G-supported technologies like AI generating continuous greater amounts of data, Big Data analytics will be crucial to harnessing all that new data to improve the customer experience.
+5G’s ability to create Network Slicing will provide a strategy to improve the telecom industry’s network function and capability.
+With 5G-supported technologies like AI generating continuously greater amounts of data, Big Data analytics will be crucial to harnessing all that new data to improve the customer experience.

 It’s necessary to understand that 5G is all about being able to deliver significantly high speeds and ultra-low latency.
 By thinking about 5G in that context and considering the types of speed, latency, performance, and capability upgrades that 5G can deliver, telecom leaders can begin to think about the type of revolutionary experience they want to provide customers in the future.